 With your blog fan page setup and most of the information filled out, you can now begin inviting others to like or follow your page.

-The greatest place to begin is with friends and family who are already part of your network.
-Under the “Know Friends Who Might Like Your Page” button, Facebook makes it simple to invite people in your network.
-You may search for and pick all of your network pals who you want to invite to like your page.
+The most excellent place to begin is with friends and family who are already part of your network.
+Under the “Know Friends Who Might Like Your Page” button, Facebook makes it simple to invite people to your network.
+You may search for and pick all your network pals who you want to ask to like your page.

 9. Publicize your blog’s fan page.